 “Plan has seen so many big global changes and adapted to them all.”

-Our Australian CEO, Ian Wishart is well placed to reflect on our history.
-Having spent almost 30 years in international development and 16 years as our CEO he’s borne witness to some of the most substantial changes and challenges we’ve faced.
+Our Australian CEO from 2001 - 2018, Ian Wishart is well placed to reflect on our history.
+Having spent almost 30 years in international development he’s borne witness to some of the most substantial changes and challenges we’ve faced.

 It’s a natural assumption for many of us to attribute the work of NGOs to ‘developing’ countries primarily in Asia and Africa.
 But our inception is tied to Europe, starting in Spain during the civil war and then Europe more broadly with the Second World War.
 It’s important to realise this because it shows just how much the world has changed in that time.

 “I think the biggest shift in the last 80 years was firstly peace in Western Europe – a lasting peace in Western Europe – because we were born in that conflict.
 Post the Second World War Western Europe really remained at peace and progress was tremendous.”
 Ian suggests.

 We may be 80 years old, but we set our foundations as trailblazers in our field even then.
 “Right from the beginning Plan was interested in how children develop and how children are impacted by the experiences of war and trauma and poverty.
 Sigmund Freud’s daughter Anna Freud was very involved in studying how children were affected by the war and some of the earliest work on children in war was done by her, working in partnership with Plan International.
 So the idea of children’s development sitting alongside community development has been part of our history.”

 There is an important thread that comes through in all of our work, our ability to lead and to learn.
 As our organisation grew, and the world changed, so too did our understanding of how to best serve children.

 “Gradually we saw the need for helping children in developing countries and so we expanded into Latin America and Asia and eventually Africa so there’s been a lot of change from emergency response to long term development.”
 Ian explains.